abbs-coding/example-python-research-package/docs/understanding-pyproject-toml.md

 ## Dependencies

-Dependencies are split into two groups:
+Dependencies are split into two main groups:

 - `dependencies`: required to run the code
-- `optional dependencies`: used for development, such as testing
+- `optional dependencies`: additional tools, often used for development ( e.g. testing)

 This allows you to install only what you need: